-Meanwhile, it’s winter in the Southern Hemisphere because the southern part of Earth is tilted most away from the sun.
+Meanwhile, it’s winter in the S. Hemisphere because the southern part of Earth is tilted most away from the sun.

-So Earth’s varying distance from the sun doesn’t create the seasons.
+Okay?
+Earth’s varying distance from the sun doesn’t create the seasons.
 But it does affect the length of the seasons.
 That’s because, at our farthest from the sun, like now, Earth is traveling most slowly in its orbit.
-That makes summer the longest season in the Northern Hemisphere and winter the longest season on the southern half of the globe.
+That makes summer the longest season in the N. Hemisphere and winter the longest season on the southern half of the globe.

-Conversely, winter is the shortest season in the Northern Hemisphere and summer is the shortest in the Southern Hemisphere – in each instance, by nearly 5 days.
+Conversely, winter is the shortest season in the N. Hemisphere and summer is the shortest in the S. Hemisphere – in each instance, by nearly 5 days.